Forrest Mars Sr.

-Early life and career
+Early life

-Mars was born in Wadena, Minnesota, and raised by his maternal grandparents in Saskatchewan, Canada, after his parents' divorce when he was just a child.
-He rarely saw his father.
+Mars was born March 21, 1904, in Wadena, Minnesota, the only child of Franklin Clarence Mars, the founder of the Mars Candy Company, and his first wife Ethel Gale Mars (née Kissack; 1882–1980).
+He was raised by his maternal grandparents in North Battleford, Saskatchewan, Canada, after his parents' divorce when he was just a child.
+He rarely saw his father, who remarried to Ethel Veronica Healy in 1910.
+He had a half sister, Patricia Mars.
 After high school, he entered the University of California, Berkeley, and later transferred to Yale University, where he completed a degree in industrial engineering in 1928.